About Logical Reasoning

 Our logic classes help students develop skills in deductive reasoning, case analysis, working methodically, and proof by contradiction.
 Additionally, students learn to carefully read mathematical writing to understand new kinds of math problems.
 These are key skills for their future success in mathematics.

-Students will choose between three Logical Reasoning classes, each based on a different type of logic puzzle as a "hook" for the students.
+Students will choose between three or four Logical Reasoning classes, each based on a different type of logic puzzle as a "hook" for the students.
 In each class, students begin by developing their skills on the chosen logic puzzle, and then they transition to doing math questions that use those same skills.
 By drawing explicit connections between the two types of work, we hope that students will develop new ways of thinking about the situations they encounter.

 BEAM 6 is a flexible program and fairly new, so there is a great deal of room for improvisation and creativity in the logic classes.
 We hope that you will help us develop these courses and to grow them out over time.